CrayLabs/SmartSim/doc/orchestrator.rst

 ========
 Overview
 ========
-The orchestrator is an in-memory database with features built for AI-enabled workflows including online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational steering, and more.
+The Orchestrator is an in-memory database with features built for AI-enabled workflows including online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational steering, and more.

-An orchestrator can be thought of as a general feature store capable of storing numerical data (Tensors and Datasets), AI Models (TF, TF-lite, PyTorch, or ONNX), and scripts (TorchScripts).
+An Orchestrator can be thought of as a general feature store capable of storing numerical data (Tensors and Datasets), AI Models (TF, TF-lite, PyTorch, or ONNX), and scripts (TorchScripts).
 In addition to storing data, the orchestrator is capable of executing ML Models and TorchScripts on the stored data using CPUs or GPUs.